Dermatology Answering Service

-Edit call volume, buyer intent, 25% lift, and visit/consult AOV.
+Edit call volume, qualified intent, 25% lift, and average visit, consult, or review value.

 Planning model only.
-Finalize with the practice's call logs, new-patient versus existing-patient mix, cosmetic consult value, payer mix, and booked-appointment rate.
+Replace with the practice's call logs, new-patient versus existing-patient mix, referral volume, cosmetic consult value, payer mix, provider capacity, callback speed, and booked-appointment rate.

 The business case for dermatology practices

 For dermatology, ROI is not medical advice.
-It is fast answering, clean intake, appointment capture, cosmetic consult qualification, refill/admin routing, and escalation when a clinical concern needs staff.
+It is fast answering, clean intake, appointment capture, cosmetic consult qualification, refill and admin routing, and escalation when a clinical concern needs staff.

 - Capture more new-patient, referral, and cosmetic consult calls.